 It’s called the Pull Test and you’ll find it in the instructions that come with most soothers.
 Watch this 30-second video to show you how...

 And yet, given that it’s such an important test it’s not well known.
-We carried out a survey with soother-manufacturer MAM and found that 58% of mums have never heard of the Pull Test.
+We carried out a survey (in March 2016) with soother-manufacturer MAM and found that 58% of mums have never heard of the Pull Test.

 How to do the soother Pull Test